Philadelphia Police Explorer Cadet Application Period Announced

 · Provides the Explorer Cadets with training and knowledge required of various law enforcement procedures and the laws.

 .
-Provides any explorer who completes a minimum of two (2) years of service in the program, which includes 672 hours of training and 298 hours of community service or external training, with three (3) preference points to be applied to the Philadelphia Police Recruit examination.
-In addition, Explorer Cadets who successfully complete the Philadelphia Police Explorer training program will have the 60-credit college requirement for the position of Philadelphia Police Officer waived.
+Provides any explorer who completes a minimum of two (2) years of service in the program, which includes 672 hours of training, the passing of physical fitness graduation standards and 298 hours of community service or external training, with three (3) preference points to be applied to the Philadelphia Police Recruit examination.

 · Provides community service hours/credits required for high school graduation.